IgorKrupenja/zaino/README.md

 #### Firebase

-1. Create Firestore database in Firebase console for your projects, a detailed guide is available [here](https://firebase.google.com/docs/firestore/quickstart#create).
+1. Create a Firestore database in Firebase console for your projects, a detailed guide is available [here](https://firebase.google.com/docs/firestore/quickstart#create).
 2. Go to `packages/firebase` and create `.env.development` and `.env.production` files with the variables for your Project IDs.
-The file format should be like this:
+Example with dummy values below:

 ```shell
 FB_PROJECT_ID="zaino-dev-3ea56"